m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 I maintained the company's existing SaaS, built an interactive interface for an e-commerce website, and a landing page for a bank, and **completed three MVP apps**.
 I had always **written the interfaces from scratch**, **exactly as their design**, also **modeled relational databases** and created **REST APIs** with **Node.js**, and implemented **RTC** and **cron schedulers** for some projects.

-> Got two promotions in a short period by proving my competencies.
+> Got two promotion in a short period of time.

 ### BSM Technical Project - Web Developer